Best Known For

 Taking this new decision, Armstrong said, would cost the United States its leadership position in space exploration.
 "America is respected for its contributions it has made in learning to sail on this new ocean.
 If the leadership we have acquired through our investment is simply allowed to fade away, other nations will surely step in where we have faltered.
 I do not believe that would be in our best interests," he told Congress, according to a report on NewsHour.

 Armstrong underwent a heart bypass operation in August 2012.
-A few weeks later, on August 25, 2012, Neil Armstrong died of "complications resulting from cardiovascular procedures" at the age of 82.
-He is survived by his second wife Carol in Indian Hill, Ohio, and his two sons from his first marriage.
+A few weeks later, on August 25, 2012, at the age of 82, Neil Armstrong died of complications resulting from cardiovascular procedures in Cincinnati, Ohio.

 profile name: Neil Armstrong profile occupation: